 MOD RCC/8A11/2

-5.460 The use of the band 7 145-7 190 MHz by the space research service (Earth-to-space) is restricted to deep space; no emissions to deep space shall be effected in the band 7 190-7 235 MHz.
+5.460 No emissions from space research service systems (Earth-to-space) to deep space shall be effected in the band 7 190-7 235 MHz.
 Geostationary satellites in the space research service operating in the band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
-(WRC-03)
+(WRC-15)

 Reasons: To allow a new allocation to the EESS (Earth-to-space) in the frequency band 7 190-7 250 MHz.
 TT&C functions can be carried out by pairing this new allocation with the existing allocation to the EESS (space-to-Earth) in the frequency band 8 025-8 400 MHz.
 Deletion of the first sentence as a consequential amendment.